 ⭐️ BONUS: How to clean up resin

 For hand sanding, you can wear a particle mask from the home improvement store.
-If you’re using power tools to sand, you need to wear a respirator with particle cartridges.
+If you’re using power tools to sand, you must wear a respirator with particle cartridges.

 💡 Pro tip: You can wear the same respirator but change out the cartridges depending on what resin sanding you’re doing.

 Solvents are chemicals too.
 What happens when you mix chemicals together?
-Sometimes nothing.
-But not always.
+(Anyone else having flashbacks to high school chemistry class? 😬)

 You can use denatured alcohol or acetone to clean up resin on a hard surface.
 But don’t use these on your hands.
 They can cause a skin rash.